Difference-in-Differences with Compositional Changes: Difference-in-Differences

-Assumption \ref{ass::ident}(i) is the conditional parallel trends assumption (CPT) stating that conditioning on $X$, the average evolution of the untreated potential outcome is the same among the treated and untreated groups.
+\end{asm} Assumption \ref{ass::ident}(i) is the conditional parallel trends assumption (CPT) stating that conditioning on $X$, the average evolution of the untreated potential outcome is the same among the treated and untreated groups.
 This assumption allows for covariate-specific trends and does not restrict the trends among different covariate strata.
+This assumption is commonly used by DiD methods with repeated cross-sectional data---see, e.g., \citet{Hong2013}, \citet{Stuart2014}, \citet{nie2019nonparametric}, \citet{Sant2020doubly}, \citet{callaway2021difference}, among others.
+When $Y_t(0)$ is mean independent of $T$ conditional on $D$ and $X$, Assumption \ref{ass::ident}(i) reduces to the CPT assumption commonly stated for balanced panel data---we take this to be the leading case, in which all usual tools to assess the plausibility of parallel trends assumptions can be used.
+In the presence of sample selection, though, additional challenges related to the source of missingness-not-at-random can arise, potentially leading to partial identification of the parameter of interest \citep{Rathnayake_etal_2024_DiD_SampleSelection}; we defer a full treatment of this topic to future research.

 Assumption \ref{ass::ident}(ii) is a no-anticipation assumption (NAA) stating that, on average, treated units do not act on the future treatment prior to its implementation \citep{Abbring2003, Malani2015}.
 Assumption \ref{ass::ident}(iii) is an overlap condition that guarantees that there are some treated units in the post-treatment period and that the covariates do not fully determine treatment status.
-This condition is crucial for guaranteeing nonparametric regular inference procedures \citep{Khan2010}.
+This condition ensures nonparametric regular inference procedures \citep{Khan2010}.